QubitPi/management-blogs/docs/_posts/2021-09-23-what-is-knowledge-graph.md

 ![Error loading SubjectPredicateObject_01.svg!]({{ "/assets/img/SubjectPredicateObject_01.svg" | relative_url}})

 Let's consider the following statement: "Apoptosis is a type I programmed cell death".
-Translated into RDF statements, the example fact (statement) would state the information in the following way: "Apoptosis is a type I programmed cell death" = > "Apoptosis of neutrophils" is the subject in two separate statements:
+Translated into RDF statements according to the semantic repository shown below, the example fact (statement) would state the information in the following way: "Apoptosis is a type I programmed cell death" = > "Apoptosis of neutrophils" is the subject in two separate statements:

 1. `<apoptosis>` is_a `<type 1 programmed cell death>` and
 2. `<apoptosis>` type `<biological process>`